JuliaDynamics/CriticalTransitions.jl/docs/src/tutorial.md

 σ = 0.2 # noise strength

 # CoupledSDE
-sys = CoupledSDEs(fitzhugh_nagumo, idfunc, zeros(2), p, σ)
+sys = CoupledSDEs(fitzhugh_nagumo, zeros(2), p; noise_strength=σ)
 ```
-Here the first field `fitzhugh_nagumo` specifies the deterministic dynamics `f` (see [Define a CoupledSDEs system](@ref)), and the second field `idfunc` specifies the noise function `g`.
-The `idfunc` identity function is predefined for convenience.
-We have chosen `zeros(2)` as the initial state of the system, which is the third field.
+Here the first field `fitzhugh_nagumo` specifies the deterministic dynamics `f` (see [Define a CoupledSDEs system](@ref)).
+We have chosen `zeros(2)` as the initial state of the system, which is the second field.
 The length of this vector must match the system's dimensionality.
-In the fourth field, we specify the parameter vector, which includes the parameters of `f` followed by the parameters of `g` (in this case, there are no parameters for `g`).
-Lastly, `σ` sets the noise strength.
+In the (optional) third field, we specify the parameter vector `p`, which includes the parameters of `f` followed by the parameters of `g` (in this case, there are no parameters for `g`).
+Lastly, `noise_strength` sets the noise strength.
 Since we have not specified a noise process, the default case of an uncorrelated Wiener process is used.

 !!! note "Multiplicative and/or correlated noise"
     Of course, it is also possible to define more complicated noise processes than simple additive white noise.
 This is done by specifying a custom *noise function* and *covariance matrix* in the `CoupledSDEs` definition.
 For more info, see [Define a CoupledSDEs system](@ref).